How to Change the Oil in Your Motorcycle

 Riding conditions and climate: Consider the typical climate and riding conditions for most of your journeys.
 For example, synthetic oils often perform better in extreme temperatures, while mineral oils may be sufficient for moderate conditions.

-Motorcycle make, model and age: The make, model and age of your motorcycle can also influence the best oil choice.
-Older motorcycles may benefit from mineral oils, while newer models often perform better with synthetic alternatives.
+Motorcycle make, model and age: Older motorcycles may benefit from mineral oils, while newer models often perform better with synthetic alternatives.

 Mineral engine oils are often suited to older motorcycles but do tend to degrade at a faster rate than synthetic alternatives, so more frequent changes are needed.

-Synthetic engine oils are often more expensive, but usually need to be replaced less often and offer more performance benefits, especially in more challenging environments.
+Synthetic engine oils are often more expensive, but usually need to be replaced less often while offering more performance benefits, especially in more challenging environments.

 You’ll need to decide on the viscosity of engine oil that you want to use.
 Find out more about viscosity grades in our article to help you choose the right engine oil for your motorcycle.

-- Always follow the manufacturer’s instructions when it comes to recommended oil change intervals.
-This will help to keep your motorcycle engine in the best possible condition.
+- Always follow the manufacturer’s instructions when it comes to recommended oil change intervals to keep your motorcycle engine in the best possible condition.

 - Replace the oil filter every time you replace the oil in your motorcycle to prevent clogging and contamination, which can cause real damage to your engine.

-- Store your motorcycle in a cool dry environment, away from direct sunlight where possible, or extreme temperatures, to minimise oil degradation and evaporation.
+- Store your motorcycle in a cool dry environment, away from direct sunlight and extreme temperatures, to minimise oil degradation and evaporation.

-While changing your motorcycle’s oil and filter is something that most riders can do themselves without needing assistance, it’s important to get professional help from a qualified motorcycle mechanic when it’s needed.
-If you find that you have an unexplained oil leak or you think that your oil has degraded to the point that your engine has been damaged, it’s worth consulting a mechanic for their expert help to solve the issue.
+If you find that you have an unexplained oil leak or you think that your oil has degraded to the point that your engine has been damaged, it’s worth consulting a mechanic to solve the issue.

 Changing your motorcycle engine oil is a key part of ongoing maintenance and many owners find it a straightforward and rewarding task to do themselves.